smnorris/bcfishpass/scripts/gradient_barriers/README.md

 ## Override data errors / note gradient barriers that do not exist

-If any gradient barriers need to be removed because they are not present, add them to `data/gradient_barriers_passable.csv`.
+If any gradient barriers need to be removed because they are not present/not barriers, add them to `data/gradient_barriers_passable.csv`.

-To load the lookup:

-    ./gradient_barriers_passable.sh